 Getting Whole of Life Cover to use as inheritance tax insurance firstly involves calculating how much inheritance tax you might have to pay.
-This can be done using our free Inheritance Tax Calculator.
-Once you have a figure, you can set about comparing Whole of Life Insurance quotes.

 When you use Whole of Life Insurance to cover an inheritance tax bill, it’s essential you write it into trust so it falls outside your estate when you pass away.

 This money can be used to pay the taxman so your estate can be released to the beneficiaries.
 That way, they can inherit what you always meant them to have.

 A Gifts Inter Vivos Insurance policy isn’t Whole of Life Insurance.
 Rather it’s a set of term Life Insurance policies to cover the inheritance tax liability on any large gifts you make whilst you are still alive.

 When you make a gift to an individual, assuming you’ve made no other lifetime gifts or transfers previously, the gift only falls outside your estate if you live for 7 years – and potentially up to 14 years – after making it.

 During that 7 year period, inheritance tax may be due on a sliding scale on the gift should you pass away during this time.